Estimation and Inference in Boundary Discontinuity Designs: Distance-Based Methods: Introduction

 \section{Introduction}

-Discontinuities in the assignment of a treatment are often used in observational studies to study causal effects.
-In the standard regression discontinuity (RD) design, each unit has a univariate score and the treatment is assigned according to a threshold rule: units with score equal to or above a known cutoff are assigned to the treatment condition, while units with score below the cutoff are assigned to the control condition.
-Boundary Discontinuity (BD) designs generalize RD designs to settings where units have a bivariate score, and the treatment is assigned according to a threshold rule based on a one-dimensional boundary curve that partitions the support of the score.
-A prototypical example is the Geographic RD design and variations thereof \citep{Keele-Titiunik_2015_PA,Keele-Titiunik-Zubizarreta_2015_JRSSA,Keele-Titiunik_2016_PSRM,Keele-etal_2017_AIE,Galiani-McEwan-Quistorff_2017_AIE,Rischard-Branson-Miratrix-Bornn_2021_JASA,Diaz-Zubizarreta_2023_AOAS}, where a geographic boundary splits units into control and treatment areas according to their geolocation.
-This design is also known as a Multi-Score RD design \citep{Papay-Willett-Murnane_2011_JoE,Reardon-Robinson_2012_JREE,Wong-Steiner-Cook_2013_JEBS}.
-See \citet{Cattaneo-Titiunik_2022_ARE} for an overview of the RD design literature, \citet[Section 5]{Cattaneo-Idrobo-Titiunik_2024_CUP} for a practical introduction to BD designs, and \cite{Cattaneo-Titiunik-Yu_2026_BookCh} for a review of the literature on BD designs.
+Discontinuities in treatment assignment are widely used in observational studies to investigate causal effects.
+In regression discontinuity (RD) designs, each unit receives a univariate score (or running variable), and treatment is assigned according to a threshold rule: units with scores equal to or above a known cutoff are assigned to treatment, while units with scores below the cutoff remain in the control condition.
+Local treatment effects at the cutoff are identifiable under continuity \citep{Hahn-Todd-vanderKlaauw_2001_ECMA} or local randomization \citep{Cattaneo-Frandsen-Titiunik_2015_JCI} assumptions, and estimation and inference are typically conducted using local polynomial least squares regression methods.
+See \citet{Cattaneo-Titiunik_2022_ARE} for an overview of the methodological RD literature and \citet{Cattaneo-Idrobo-Titiunik_2020_CUP} for a practical introduction.